The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 smallrye.jwt.keystore.password

 Keystore password.
-If mp.jwt.verify.publickey.location or mp.jwt.decrypt.key.location then this property has be set.
+If mp.jwt.verify.publickey.location or mp.jwt.decrypt.key.location, this property must be set.

 smallrye.jwt.keystore.verify.key.alias

-This property has to be set to identify a public verification key which will be extracted from KeyStore from a matching certificate if mp.jwt.verify.publickey.location points to a KeyStore file.
+This property has to be set to identify a public verification key which is extracted from KeyStore from a matching certificate if mp.jwt.verify.publickey.location points to a KeyStore file.

 smallrye.jwt.keystore.decrypt.key.alias